-However, they’re not exactly the same thing.
-In this blog article, we discuss the differences between dethatching and aeration, which one should be undertaken before the other, and the most appropriate time to dethatch or aerate your lawn.
+Here are the differences between dethatching and aeration, which should be undertaken before the other, and the most appropriate time to dethatch or aerate your lawn.

 Should I aerate or dethatch first?

-While both activities serve the same purposes of improving the intake of air, nutrients, and water into the soil, lawn aeration is best done after dethatching the lawn first.
-Dethatching first will get rid of extra organic matter and facilitate root anchorage, such that by the time you’re aerating, the nutrients and air coming in will be effectively absorbed by the developed root systems.
+While both activities serve the same purposes of improving air, nutrients, and water intake into the soil, lawn aeration is best done after dethatching the lawn first.
+Dethatching first will eliminate layers of dead grass and extra organic matter to facilitate root anchorage, such that by the time you’re aerating, the nutrients and air coming in will be effectively absorbed by the developed root systems.

-If- however- your lawn is simultaneously suffering from excessive thatching and soil compaction, you can decide to dethatch and aerate at the same time.
+If your lawn grass suffers from excessive thatches and soil compaction, you can decide to dethatch and aerate simultaneously.
 In fact, some landscaping brands now manufacture an aerator/dethatcher combo for such purposes.

-Dethatching is the process of removing extra thatch from the lawn surface to allow for better air circulation and water flow into the soil.
-Thatch refers to the decomposing organic matter on the surface of your lawn, and may include fallen leaves, left-behind grass clippings, and leaves, twigs, and blossoms from surrounding trees and shrubs.
+Dethatching removes extra thatch from the lawn surface to allow for better air circulation and water flow into the soil.
+Thatch refers to the decomposing organic matter on the surface of your lawn and may include fallen leaves, left-behind grass clippings, and leaves, twigs, and blossoms from surrounding trees and shrubs.

-Aeration- on the other hand- refers to the process of correcting soil compaction through loosening the soil.
+Aeration- on the other hand- refers to the process of correcting soil compaction by loosening the soil.
 Very compact soil is typically hard and can easily stifle root development.
-The aeration process- which entails the removal of small sections of soil- reverses the effects of compaction by making the soil more breathable.
-Aerating the soil will allow for faster root development, consequently enabling your turfgrass to thrive.
+The aeration process, which entails the removal of small sections of soil, reverses the effects of compaction by making the soil more breathable.
+Aerating the soil will allow for faster root development and enable your turfgrass to thrive.

 The table below shows some of the additional differences between the dethatching and aeration processes of lawn maintenance: